 A lot of that healing is captured in the music.
 It is laced with a lot of nostalgia and inspired by the music of the 1960s.
 Soul Sick returns to the some of the same influences heard on Ford’s albums with The Sound Outside.
 It’s clear Ford has evolved since that time, her voice has strengthened, and the lyrics on Soul Sick reveal a level of vulnerability that none of her previous albums reached.

-Sallie Ford’s Soul Sick is out now through Vanguard Records and is available on iTunes.and
+Sallie Ford’s Soul Sick is out now through Vanguard Records and is available on Amazon and iTunes.

 - ‘Elvis’ Trailer Promises a Stunning Biopic of the King